Closed Door Cabin Blaster Layouts.

 A rotating belt mixes continuously the parts providing the tumble effect:

 While the media jet is coming from the top of the cabin, parts also protect the belt itself from the media flow abrasive action.
 It works on the ratio between volume/weight of the parts tumbled and blasted.
-Sizes of these cabin may vary a lot, so it goes wheels number and automations to load/unload.
-Here below, smaller or bigger doesn't matter, the media pattern on this cabin. ⬇️
+Cabin sizes vary significantly, and so do the number of wheels and the load/unload automation level.
+Below, the media pattern of this cabin — same logic applies regardless of size. ⬇️

 Pros: if the combo effect of tumbling and blasting is accepted by the parts, production can be incredibly high, automation on load/unload can create a perfect workstation that almost doesn't require any human intervention.
 Cabin inspection easy on manual loaded machines.

-Cons: Less versatile than a table blaster, the belt is a part of the machine that needs to be customized accordingly with parts and media used; replacing it may take sometime and efforts.
+Cons: Less versatile than a table blaster.
+The belt must be customized according to parts and media used; replacing it can be time- and effort-consuming.

-Booster: automation can easily turn a timbleblaster in a self sufficient workstastion capable of very high mass production rate.
+Booster: automation can easily turn a tumbleblaster in a self sufficient workstation capable of very high mass production rate.

 Common applications: 3d printing, descaling, shotpeening, deburring, investment castings.